On the properties of quasi-Banach function spaces: Preliminaries

 As a special case, we get that the associate functional of any quasi-Banach function space that also satisfies the axiom \ref{P5} is a Banach function norm.
 This has been observed earlier in \cite[Remark~2.3.(iii)]{EdmundsKerman00}.

 Additionally, if $\lVert \cdot \rVert_X$ is a Banach function norm then \eqref{TFA1} holds with constant one.
-This is a classical result of Lorenz and Luxemburg, proof of which can be found for example in \cite[Chapter~1, Theorem~2.7]{BennettSharpley88}.
+This is a classical result of Lorentz and Luxemburg, proof of which can be found for example in \cite[Chapter~1, Theorem~2.7]{BennettSharpley88}.

 \begin{theorem} Let $\lVert \cdot \rVert_X$ be a Banach function norm, then $\lVert \cdot \rVert_X = \lVert \cdot \rVert_{X''}$ where $\lVert \cdot \rVert_{X''}$ is the associate functional of $\lVert \cdot \rVert_{X'}$. \end{theorem}